 OptimizePress is a stable page builder that has been around for a long time.
 While it does have some problems it is cheap compared to pretty much every other platform.
 This is the best thing about OptimizePress.
 There are a lot of businesses and people who can’t justify spending hundreds and maybe even a thousand plus dollars a year on a page builder.

 If you’re just starting out there is no reason for you to pay a lot of money for an expensive tool like ClickFunnels or LeadPages.
 You can get the same result with a simpler page builder that gets the same results.
-You can access OptimizePress here.
+You can access OptimizePress using the link below.

 Every week we shortlist the best lifetime software deals on the net for you from sites like Appsumo, StackSocial and more.
 To access these deals head over to our homepage.
 You can find more software reviews on the Launch Space blog.